Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 "filter1"

-select filter 1 (the default).
+Select filter 1 (the default).
 All plotting commands are directed to this filter.

 "filter2", "filter3", "filter4", "filter5"

-select filters 2 through 5.
+Select filters 2 through 5.
 Subsequent plotting commands are directed to the selected filter.

 "open"

+Turn on graphics mode.
+If there is no graphics filter program currently active for the current filter number (see above), the filter program associated with the current GTERM variable is started.
+The only currently useful value for GTERM is x11.
 When using X11 graphics, you can assign a value to the built-in variable DISPLAY before a call of plot_cntl("open") to set the X display on which the plot will be drawn.
 If the filter is currently open, and you wish to change the display, use plot_cntl("kill") first.
 For example,

 DISPLAY="host1:0"; plot_cntl("filter1,open")